classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/complimentary-bookings.md

 ---

-To make complimentary bookings-
+## How to Make Complimentary Bookings (Admin)

 1. Login as Admin and go to Checkout.
-2. Check Complimentary Bookings checkbox.
+2. Check the Complimentary Bookings checkbox.
-3. Once you check Complimentary Bookings checkbox, you can set as much ticket quantity as you want, e.g 1000.
+3. Set the desired ticket quantity (e.g. 1000 tickets).
-4. While Complimentary Bookings, all the ticket availability checks get disabled, because, Complimentary Bookings does not affect any of existing booking or available tickets stock.
-They're completely for external use.
+4. Ticket availability checks are disabled for complimentary bookings, so these tickets do not affect existing bookings or available ticket stock—they are for external use only.
-5. After making Complimentary Bookings, go to Admin Panel -> Complimentary Bookings page.
+5. After making complimentary bookings, go to Admin Panel -> Complimentary Bookings page.
-6. Each Complimentary booking is given with a unique Bulk Code.
+6. Each complimentary booking is assigned a unique Bulk Code.
-7. You can download the Complimentary Bookings QrCodes in Zip by clicking Download Zip.
+7. Download all complimentary booking QR codes in a Zip file by clicking Download Zip.
-8. And you can also export the Attendees CSV.
+8. Export the attendee list as a CSV file for easy management.

 ---